isaacward1/mal-sandbox/README.md

 Below are firewall rules (ufw) I have applied on the host-level.
 They (1) block communication with the host system's LAN while allowing outbound traffic to the internet and (2) allow inbound local access to the host's python http server.
 Replace all variable values to align with desired setup.

-    var1="<NAT-interface>" # name of VM's NAT interface var2="<NAT-gateway>" # NAT interface's gateway IP
+    var1="<NAT-interface>" # name of VM's NAT bridge var2="<NAT-gateway-ip>" # NAT interface's gateway IP
-    var3="<host-only-interface>" # name of VM's host-only interface var4="<vm-host-only-ip>" # host IP assigned to VM on host-only network var5="<host-only-gateway>" # host-only interface's gateway IP
+    var3="<host-only-interface>" # name of VM's host-only brige var4="<host-only-gateway-ip>" # host-only interface's gateway IP
-    var6="<python http.server port>" # python http.server port
+    var5="<host-only-ip-on-vm>" # host IP assigned to VM on host-only network var6="<python http.server port>" # python http.server port

-    sudo ufw allow out on $var1 from any to $var2 comment 'mal-fw-rule1' # allow to NAT-gateway only (for internet access) sudo ufw deny out on $var1 from any to any comment 'mal-fw-rule2' # Isolate mal-NAT sudo ufw allow in on $var3 from $var4 to $var5 port $var6 proto tcp comment 'mal-fw-rule3' # python http.server host-only
+    sudo ufw allow out on $var1 from any to $var2 comment '(mal) allow to NAT-gateway only (for internet access)' sudo ufw deny out on $var1 from any to any comment '(mal) Isolate mal-NAT' sudo ufw allow in on $var3 from $var5 to $var4 port $var6 proto tcp comment '(mal) allow to host python http.server' sudo ufw deny out on $var3 from any to any comment '(mal) Isolate mal-host-only'

 <br>